Nalla06/Portofolio-of-Devops-Projects/README.md

 # Project-06 : 2048 Game App on EKS Deployment

+This project demonstrates the deployment of the 2048 Game App on Amazon EKS using two methods:
 ![EKS](https://imgur.com/oADneqS.png)

 This project demonstrates the deployment of the 2048 Game App on Amazon EKS using two methods: